rsdoiel/antenna/2023/tech_likely_2023.48.md

 date: 2023-11-29, from: Doc Searls (at Harvard), New Old Blog

 I&#8217;ve flown 1,500,242 miles with United Airlines.
 My wife has flown at least a million more.
 Both of us currently enjoy Premier status, though we&#8217;ve spent much of our time with United at the fancier 1K level.
-We have also both been lifetime United Club members for (counting&#8230;) thirty-three years.
-Unlike many passengers of big [&#8230;]
+We are also both lifetime United Club members and have been so for thirty-three years.
+Unlike many passengers [&#8230;]

 <https://doc.searls.com/2023/11/28/united-dont/>